nuwave/lighthouse/UPGRADE.md

 +public function purchasedItemsCount(int $year, ?bool $includeReturns)
 ```

-### Replace `Nuwave\Lighthouse\Subscriptions\Events\BroadcastSubscriptionEvent` with queue job
+### `Nuwave\Lighthouse\Subscriptions\Events\BroadcastSubscriptionEvent` is no longer fired

 The event is no longer fired, and the event class was removed.
-The queued listener for this event is replaced with a queued job.
+Lighthouse now uses a queued job instead.

-If you manually fired the event, replace it by queuing a `Nuwave\Lighthouse\Subscriptions\BroadcastSubscriptionJob`.
+If you manually fired the event, replace it by queuing a `Nuwave\Lighthouse\Subscriptions\BroadcastSubscriptionJob`
+or a call to `Nuwave\Lighthouse\Subscriptions\Contracts\BroadcastsSubscriptions::queueBroadcast()`.

+In case you depend on an event being fired whenever a subscription is queued, you can bind your
+own implementation of `Nuwave\Lighthouse\Subscriptions\Contracts\BroadcastsSubscriptions`.